 - A DIY guide to make your WordPress fashion Blog Search engine friendly

 - How to write search engine friendly articles using WordPress

-In case you are blogging on BlogSpot platform and you still not ready to follow my Tip#3 above, no problem, you can still use this guide to make your BlogSpot blog search engine friendly.
-Just to give an idea, you need to focus on two things:
+In case you are blogging on the BlogSpot platform and you’re still not ready to follow my Tip#3 above — no problem — you can still use this guide to make your BlogSpot blog search-engine-friendly.
+You will need to focus on two things:

-- Proper optimise your blog for search engine crawling and indexing.
-This is one time setup and you can hire a WordPress SEO company and get your blog optimised for search engine.
+- Properly optimize your blog for search engine crawling and indexing.
+This is a one-time setup, and you can hire a WordPress SEO company to get your blog optimized for search engines.

-- You need to practice writing search engine optimised articles.
-You don’t have to change your writing style, just take care of few things like headings, keyword relevancy, permalink and meta values.
-I have already discussed this things in details here and here.
-If you are on WordPress, you can use EasyWPSEO plugin to help you in keyword optimisation.
+- You need to practice writing blog posts that are search engine optimized.
+You don’t have to change your writing style, but you do need to take care of certain things such as headings, keyword relevancy, permalinks and meta values.
+I have already discussed these things in detail here and here.
+If you are on WordPress, you can use the EasyWPSEO plugin to help you with keyword optimization.

-Mistakes are part of our blogging journey, and we should learn from the past mistakes and work on them to create a better blog at the end.
-Here are few more posts which highlights the common mistakes by majority of bloggers:
+Mistakes are part of our blogging journey, and we can all learn from our past mistakes and work to create a better blog in the end.